junegunn/fzf/ADVANCED.md

 exact query entered in the prompt.

-In the example below, `transform` action is used to conditionally trigger either `reload` for ripgrep or `search` for fzf.
+In the example below, `transform` action is used to conditionally trigger `reload` for ripgrep, followed by `search` for fzf.
 The first word of the query initiates the Ripgrep process to generate the initial results, while the remainder of the query is passed to fzf for secondary filtering.

 ```sh